hmoragrega/f3-payments/README.md

 - [GNU make](https://www.gnu.org/software/make/)

 ### Configuration
-The API can be configured trough environmental variables
+The API have sensible defaults for the local environment but it can be configured trough environmental variables
-- `F3_API_IP`: The IP address of the to bind server  (default: `8080:127.0.0.1`)
+- `F3_API_IP`: The IP address that the server will listen to
 - `F3_API_PORT`: The IP address of the to binf the API service (default: `8080`)
 - `F3_API_LOG_FORMAT`: A log format compatible with (logrus)[https://github.com/sirupsen/logrus]
 - `F3_API_MONGO_SERVER`: The address of the mongo server (default: `127.0.0.1:27017`)